lucarova7/lucarova7/README.md

 - 👋 Hi, I’m Luis Carlos Rodriguez
 - 👀 I’m interested in Data Analytics and Web Development
 - 🌱 I’m currently learning Python, Java, SQL and JavaScript...
-- 💞️ I’m part of Protalento, Digital House Bootcamp and MisionTic 2022
+- 💞️ I’m part of alumni of Protalento, Digital House Bootcamp and MisionTic 2022
 - 📫 How to reach me: lucarova@outlook.com

 <!---